runeanielsen/notes/kubernetes/kubernetes.md

 If your Kubernetes cluster cannot provision a LoadBalancer a NodePort will be used instead.

+## Volumes

+Kubernetes volumes are a component of a pod and are thus defined in the pod's specification, much like containers.
+They aren't a standalone Kubernetes object and cannot be created or deleted on their own.
+A volume is available to all containers in the pod, but it must be mounted in each container that needs to access it.
+In each container, you can mount the volume in any location of the filesystem.

+A wide variety of volume types is available.
+Several are generic, while others are specific to the actual storage technologies.

+* emptyDir - A simple empty directory used for storing transient data.

+* hostPath - Used for mounting directories from the workers node's filesystem into the pod.

+* gitRepo - A volume initialized by checking out the contents of a Git repository.

+* nfs - An NFS share mounted into the pod.

+* gcePersistentDisk - (Google Compute Engine Persistent Disk), awsElastic-BlockStore, azureDisk - Used for mounting cloud provider-specific storage.

+* cinder (* more) - Used for mounting other types of network storage.

+* configMap, secret, downwardAPI - Special types of volumes used to expose certain Kubernetes resources and cluster information to the pod.

+* persistentVolumeClaim - A way to use a pre- or dynamically provisioned persistent storage.

 ## Thanks to

 * [Kubernetes in Action By Marko Luksa](https://www.manning.com/books/kubernetes-in-action-second-edition?a_aid=kubiaML)